22techiq/Conta-F/README.md

 # Conta-F
-Stunning contact  form for getting clients' queries in real team.
+A Stunning contact  form for getting clients' queries in real time.
+Integrated with backend form APIs for real time form submissions.